albin-johansson/tactile/README.md

 # Tactile [![version](https://img.shields.io/badge/version-alpha-red.svg)](https://semver.org)

-A tile map editor that is currently in development, using C++17 and the Qt framework.
+A tilemap editor that is currently in development, using C++17 and the Qt framework.
 Tactile aims to be compatible with the [Tiled](https://www.mapeditor.org/) map editor (by supporting its TMX map format).

 In its current state, Tactile shouldn't be used by anyone.